 Wendy has held senior positions at PlayScience, LLC., and several parenting magazines.
 At Toy Wishes she was the Editorial Director, responsible for selecting the much-quoted “Hot Dozen” toys for the holidays and publishing a weekly blog on Amazon.com.
 Prior to that, she was the Deputy Editor of Nick Jr. Family Magazine, where she oversaw all play and lifestyle features, including the annual “50 Best Toys of the Year.”
 As the Lifestyles Editor of Parents magazine, she turned the holiday toy section into one of the most popular features of the year, year after year.
 She was also instrumental in creating a joint venture with Parents and Consumer Reports to rate children’s products.
 At all three publications, she established collaborative relationships with the magazines’ online counterparts.

-Wendy has worked on dozens of projects and concepts for established toy and media companies including LEGO, HAPE, Crayola, Out of the Blue, A&E, and Microsoft, as well as startups.
-She currently consults on product and virtual world concepts focused on play and technology.
+Wendy has worked on dozens of projects and concepts for established toy and media companies including LEGO, HAPE, Crayola, Out of the Blue, A&E, and Microsoft, as well as startups and non-profits.
+She currently consults on multiple products and projects focused on play and technology.
 She was recently named a Play Ambassador for the Toy Association and regularly contributes to The Toy Book and other publications.
 Since 2015, she has been a member of HATCH, an international group of creative influencers whose ideas inspire positive change.
 From 2010 to 2016, she was a judge for best toys of the year for the Toy Association TOTY Awards.
-She now judges the Seriously Stem Awards, is a member of the Women in Toys Empowerment Committee.
+She has also judged the Seriously Stem Awards and was a member of the Women in Toys Empowerment Committee.
 She has appeared on numerous television and radio shows, and has been interviewed by national publications discussing both parenting and play.
 She is the author of an award-winning book, Playing Together, 101 Terrific Games and Activities that Children Ages 3 to 9 Can Do Together (1995, Simon & Schuster, Inc.), and edited, No Whine With Dinner (2011, M3 Press).
 Prior to looking at the ways and means of kids’ play, she played with more grown-up toys as the creative director of two international cosmetic companies.